 Have you ever wondered how to make shakshuka?
-This wonderful Middle Eastern poached egg dish made in a saucy tomato broth is the next best addition to your weekend brunch.
+This wonderful This Israeli Shakshuka recipe with poached eggs made in a saucy tomato broth is the next best addition to your weekend brunch or easy recipe arsenal.

 The other week, Sahar was over and we were discussing some exciting new projects for the YouTube channel.
 Somehow we got into a discussion about happiness (who doesn’t want to chat about happiness?!) and before she could finish asking me my favourite things, I shouted BRUNCH.